Luengor/pre-preprocessor/README.md

 _it **SHOULD** be runned in the same directory as the c file_

 ## Usage
-(the script has a help function, use it)
 ```sh
 python3 prepreprocessor.py input_file output_file
 ```